psalvaggio/local_laplacian_filters/README.md

 # README #

 Implementation of the Local Laplacian Filters image processing algorithm in C++ using OpenCV.
+The algorithm is described here:

+Paris, Sylvain, Samuel W. Hasinoff, and Jan Kautz.
+"Local Laplacian filters: edge-aware image processing with a Laplacian pyramid."
+ACM Trans.
+Graph.
+30.4 (2011): 68.

 The project is built using CMake